SivareddyBodapati/Academic_Projects/OpenCv and Deep Learning pushup counter app/README.md

 # OpenCv and Deep Learning Fitness Tracker app
 ## Idealistic Goal:
-The project main goal is to build and deploy a fitness tracker app that can aslo be used remote as a zoom filter.
+The project's primary goal is to build and deploy a fitness tracker app that can also be used remote as a zoom filter.
 ## Proof of Concept:
 ### Background Work :
 1. Generating the Data.